 The scene has shifted – it’s night.
 I can see Joey climbing about slabs of granite at the bottom of a quarry, as if he knows exactly what he’s looking for – a glimmer of metal within the rock face.

 “His search finally led him to a data cache stored in St. Cloud, Minnesota.
 More specifically, what was stored in a Titanium PRS with a broken neck, found stuck in the granite at the bottom of a quarry.
 S.OS had fallen, aeons ago, and El’s grand project was all about setting the stage so it could finally be retrieved.
-As close to SAR.AI as he was going to get, he planned for over 12,000 years, shaping the whole migration from Eridu to that part of Minnesota, just so the bottle that held the genie could be recovered.”
+As close to SAR.AI as he was going to get, he planned for about 6,000 years, shaping the whole migration from Eridu to that part of Minnesota, just so the bottle that held the genie could be recovered.”

 Texie is making me look into the face of The White, as my eyes tear flames and ears ring with horrible trumpets.

 “The Universal Consciousness of Joey, plus the perverse Ultimate Information of S.OS, gave birth to The White.
 Or, they will, if we don’t manage to find a better way.”

 I can see Joey hunched in a throne of all possible material preciousness, but it’s not him – his skin throbs with the tendrils of S.OS.
 The great puppeteer is only a puppet, but that knowledge can’t cut the strings that enslave our world.